Mun Se-gwang: Attempted assassination of Park Chung-hee

-During his interrogation, Mun confessed to have been aided in his bid to assassinate President Park by an official of a North Korea aligned residents association in Japan.
+During his interrogation, Mun confessed to have been aided in his bid to assassinate Park by an official of a North Korea aligned residents association in Japan.
 This, and the fact that Mun used a Japanese passport to enter South Korea, strained diplomatic relationships between Japan, North Korea, and South Korea; South Korea concluded that Mun was acting on behalf of North Korea, but Japan refused to accept South Korea's position.
 Consequently, Park threatened to break off diplomatic relations and to nationalise Japanese assets in South Korea.
 It required mediation by United States embassy officials before Japan issued a letter of regret, easing tensions between the two countries.

-At the same time, North Korean officials made a statement that they were not involved in the assassination attempt on President Park, but they approved of it, calling Moon Se-gwang a "real communist."
+At the same time, North Korean officials made a statement that they were not involved in the assassination attempt, but they approved of it, calling Moon Se-gwang a "real communist."

 Execution

-At the trial, Mun Se-gwang also expressed regret that he had failed to kill President Park, and that an innocent schoolgirl had died because of his actions.
-On December 17, 1974, he was found guilty of the attempted assassination of President Park Chung-hee resulting in deaths of two people and sentenced to death.
-Four months after his failed attempt to assassinate President Park, Mun was executed by hanging in a Seoul prison.
+At the trial, Mun Se-gwang also expressed regret that he had failed to kill Park, and that an innocent schoolgirl had died because of his actions.
+On 17 December 1974, he was found guilty of the attempted assassination resulting in deaths of two people and sentenced to death.
+Four months after his failed attempt, Mun was executed by hanging at Seoul Detention Center.